-According to this resource from the American Academy of Orthopaedic Surgeons, the average PT visit takes 45 to 60 minutes, which results in charges for about three and a half (3.5) weighted procedures (WPs) or one and a half (1.5) work relative value units (RVUs).
-Typically, 3.5 WPs per visit translates into three timed procedures and one modality.
-As the AAOS explains, if a PT regularly charges less than that, it could be due to one or more of the following factors:
+Generally speaking, the average PT visit takes 45 to 60 minutes, which results in charges for about one and a half (1.5) work relative value units (RVUs) or three 15-minute units.
+If a PT regularly charges less than that, it could be due to one or more of the following factors:

 - The therapist sees too many patients in a workday.